knurling-rs/knurling-session-20q4/src/hello_world.md

 The `nrf52840_hal` crate is a Hardware Abstraction Layer (HAL), which helps us access the board's resources, e.g. GPIO pins or timers.
 If you use a different microcontroller, you need to be able to gain access to a TIMER peripheral, pins for the onboard LEDs and Level of the pins.

-3. Initialize the board by adding the following line in `fn main()`:
+3. Gain access to all the peripherals of the board by adding the following line in `fn main()`:

 ```rust
 let board = hal::pac::Peripherals::take().unwrap();
 ```
-This gives us access to all the peripherals of the board.

 If you use a different board, check the crate's docs on how to get access to all peripherals.

 4. You need a timer to blink LEDs, as the LED is on and off for certain amounts of time.
 To access the timer peripheral add this line: